The first step to setting up remote control is to use the Setup/Remote-Control menu entry at the remote site.

 Firewall and router settings

-The Port number setting defaults to 6555.
+WriteLog’s remote control port number setting defaults to 6555.
 That number is arbitrary, but cannot conflict with other internet-connected applications you might have on your PC or routed through a home router.
 If you must change it, it is recommended in the range from 1024 up to 30000.
 Note that changing this number from the default 6555 will also require a Windows administrator at the remote site to adjust Windows Firewall settings to allow WriteLog to pass traffic on those port numbers.
-The WriteLog installer optionally sets the Windows Firewall up for its default 6555 setting.
+The WriteLog installer sets the Windows Firewall up only for its default 6555 setting.
 To use a different number, you need a Windows administrator.

 Here is the installer check box.
 Turn on the circled check box at installation time to make the WriteLog installer set the appropriate Windows Firewall port settings.
 This setting is critical for the WriteLog install at the remote site.
 WriteLog’s Control Site does not need Windows Firewall openings to work, although leaving this check box off on the control site install might block WriteLog from optimizing audio transfer with UDP.